 West London real estate guide & listings for sale

-About three quarters of the population of this neighbourhood rent their home whereas owners make up the remainder.
-The majority of dwellings are large apartment buildings, making it easy to find apartments in this part of London, while single detached homes are also present in the housing stock.
-Roughly 30% of properties in this area were constructed in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
-This neighbourhood offers mainly one bedroom and two bedroom homes.
+Roughly 70% of dwellings are large apartment buildings, making it easy to find apartments in West London, but single detached homes are also present in the housing stock.
+This neighbourhood is primarily composed of one bedroom and two bedroom homes.
+Around three quarters of the population of this neighbourhood rent their home while owners make up the remainder.
+About 30% of properties in this area were built between 1960 and 1980, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.

 It is easy to access the nearest supermarket by walking in this area.
 Additionally, those who like to eat in restaurants will have a good number of opportunities, and home buyers benefit from a few cafes as well.
 It is also easy to reach a number of clothing stores on foot.
 As far as education is concerned, primary schools are easy to get to on foot from any location in this area.
 In contrast, this neighbourhood does not contain any high schools.
 Parents benefit from public and private elementary schools.